Five Picture Books for World Down Syndrome Day

 Tessa’s mom wrote this charming story to explain Tessa’s Down syndrome to her son Casin.
 This book explains why Tessa is extra special.
 She has a special code—the extra chromosome in her DNA.
 And it teaches why her brother needs to sometimes help her.
 This book is a good reminder for kids that we all have special talents and abilities.

-American Life League’s Culture of Life Studies Program emphasizes the culture of life as an integral part of every academic discipline.
+The Culture of Life Studies Program emphasizes the culture of life as an integral part of every academic discipline.
 CLSP is dedicated to helping students become effective communicators of the pro-life message.
+Find lessons for children of all ages at cultureoflifestudies.com and help your family or students build a culture of life.